Wired Connection Klipper Configuration

 lsusb

-shows devices, please replace the host computer or change the host computer system
+shows the device, please replace the host computer or the host computer system.

 -